 Weaving an Empire: Textiles of the Inka World

-In the 15th century, the Inka built the world’s largest empire, rapidly expanding beyond the Cusco Valley to occupy much of South America’s western region.
+In the 15th century, the Inka built one of the world’s largest empires, rapidly expanding beyond the Cuzco Valley to occupy much of South America’s western region.
 Weaving an Empire displays rarely exhibited garments from the diverse communities under Inka rule who dressed to reflect allegiance to the empire and their own local styles and traditions.

 Lead support for this exhibition is provided by The Coby Foundation, Ltd., the Historic Textile Research Foundation, Peruvian Connection, and the Western Hemisphere Curatorial Scholarship Fund.
 Additional support is provided by Corinne M. Berezuk, Tina M. deVries, and Roger and Claire Pratt.